 Martin High Bear Biography

-Elderberry Wisdom Farm will evolve their Native American health and wellness learning model which is designed to increase Native American student success by helping Native students strengthen resiliency, including cultural identity, self-esteem and sense of belongingness.
-These culturally-tailored multimedia lesson plans will be integrated with fun experiential service learning activities that incorporates Native leadership and mentoring training.
+We also provide training in Native American health and wellness as part of our classroom materials.
+Our learning model is designed to increase Native American student success by helping interns strengthen resiliency, including cultural identity, self-esteem and sense of belongingness while working in a Native setting with Native educators and mentors.

 Native American Microenterprise Development

-Training Native American adults in agricultural and horticultural microenterprise development.
+Training Native American adults in agricultural and horticultural microenterprises.